Baseball Timeline / Chronology / History

 1798 - Jane Austen's novel Northanger Abbey mentions cricket and "base

-Other games that have been proposed as precursors of baseball include Oină, Cat,
+Other games that have been proposed as ancestors and precursors of baseball include Oină, Cat,

 Bat-and-Ball, Town-Ball, Round-Town, Round-Ball, Rounders and Base (the latter